pommelstrike/bg3_atlas_icon_export/README.md

 ## Overview

-`ExportIcons.jsx` is a Photoshop script designed to streamline the export of icons for various resolutions.
+`ExportIcons.jsx` is a Photoshop JSX script designed to streamline the export of icons for the various resolutions need to make a BG3 UI icon in modkit.
 The script starts by exporting a 1000x1000 pixel "original" image and then creates scaled-down versions for `380x380px`, `144x144px`, and `64x64px` resolutions.

-This script is particularly useful for game developers or designers who need consistent icon sizes.
+## Guide
+- Visit my guide on mod.io for details

 ## Features
 - Exports an "original" image at 1000x1000 pixels.